 Dissertation Scholarship

-In order to be eligible the candidate must be
+In order to be eligible the candidate must be:

 To apply the candidate must submit the following:

-• curriculum vitae,
+• a curriculum vitae,

 • the dissertation prospectus and/or sample chapter,